DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 Motor boards
 ============

 CommandStation-EX is compatible with a wide variety of motor boards, also known as "dual H-bridges" and "motor shields".
 We've sorted them from least difficult to most difficult to use to help you decide what to use.
+When it comes to selecting a board, some considerations are size, whether it is a shield or needs to be connected with jumper wires, the amount of current you need, and whether it has current sensing capability built-in or if you have to supply it yourself.

 **TL;DR** (aka short version): We currently recommend the Arduino Motor Shield R3 or a supported clone board like the Deek-Robot.
 See the `Shopping List <shopping-list.html>`_